What different types of communities exist, and how do the people in our communities impact us?

 - Mastery Objective:

-- Students will be able to consider different perspectives on what a community might consist of by creating and sharing their own poems that celebrate community.
+- Students will be able to consider different perspectives on what a community might consist of by creating and sharing their own artistic works that celebrate community.

 - Tell students that for this lesson, they will be investigating the idea of community.
 Pass out Handout 1 – Community Worksheet, to each student.
 Tell students to complete the upper left hand quadrant as it applies to their family.
 Then, using that quadrant as a guide, list three additional communities they feel a part of in the blank quadrants.
 (If needed, encourage students to think about their neighborhood, extra curricular activities or sports teams, religious organizations, or online groups they are a part of as communities.)